eagletmt/ghcmod-vim/README.md

 let g:ghcmod_type_highlight = 'ghcmodType'
 ~~~

-### compiler plugins
+### error/warning messages
-Type `:compiler ghcmod_check` to use `ghc-mod check` as a compiler.
-You can generate compiler errors/warnings by `:make` and they are available in quickfix window.
+You can get compiler errors/warnings by `:GhcModCheck` and they are available in quickfix window.
-For convenience, `:GhcModCheck` command is provided.

-Similarly, type `:compiler ghcmod_lint` to use `ghc-mod lint` as a compiler and `:GhcModLint` command is provided.
+Similarly, type `:GhcModLint` to get suggestions by `ghc-mod lint`.